abhinayp/products-monorepo/README.md

 Inventory service needs to know how many users added a products in to cart for all the products it returns.

 ### Implementation
+#### Use Case 1
+An order is placed, order is created in db by orders service and produces an event `order_created`.

+Payments Service consumes the `order_created` event order_created, charges the user for that order.
+After successful or failure of an payment charge, payments service produces an event `payment_charged` for order id and payment status

+Orders service consumes the `payment_charged` event and updates the status of the order based on payment status

+#### Use Case 2
 Cart service produces an event called `update_metrics` to a topic `cart` that will provide user count everytime someone adds, remove or update an item in cart.

 Inventory service listens to topic `cart` and to the event(`update_metrics`) and it updates the user count in db from event data